apache/nuttx-apps/nshlib/README.txt

 o date [-s "MMM DD HH:MM:SS YYYY"]

   Show or set the current date and time.
-This command is only supported if the platform supported RTC hardware (CONFIG_RTC=y).

   Only one format is used both on display and when setting the date/time:
   MMM DD HH:MM:SS YYYY.
 For example,